Creative-Ataraxia/Creative-Journey/README.md

-### Hi!
+### Hi👋!
 I’m Roy, a philosophy student on a creative coding journey.

 I absolutely love learning new skills and using them to practically solve problems.
 Hope we can create together!